Skip to content

 Because it checks all the boxes for being a true powerhouse.

 Vitamin E consists of two sister compounds, “tocopherols & tocotrienols.”
-Both of these exist further in four forms, i.e.,α (alpha), β (beta), γ (gamma), and δ (delta).
+Both exist further in four forms, i.e., α (alpha), β (beta), γ (gamma), and δ (delta).
 Tocopherol has been known for ages.
 However, the emergence of tocotrienol came out much later, in the year 1964.

 Who Extracted This Nature’s Hidden Gem: Vitamin E Tocotrienol?